ioos/marine_life_data_network/_docs/mldn-data-flow.md

 keywords: data
 tags: [biology, dataflow]
 toc: true
-summary: This is a summary of the Marine Biodiversity Observation Network (MBON) data flow for Tabular data and metadata.
+summary: This is a summary of the Marine Life Data Network (MLDN) data flow for tabular data and metadata.
 mermaid: true
 ---

-# MBON Data Flow
+# MLDN Data Flow

 {% raw %}
 <div class="mermaid">